 Growing up in Silicon Valley, the nation’s first hub of innovation and entrepreneurship, Iverson saw time and time again how ideas and individuals can change the world, if given a supportive environment.
 Among many priorities, as dean of Undergraduate Studies, Iverson focuses on exploring new approaches to supporting student success inside and outside the classroom.
 That includes helping students explore a diverse array of career options, while simultaneously championing the country’s most innovative suite of general education requirements and other unique educational programs and experiences intended to make UT Austin graduates successful in the incredibly dynamic workplace they will enter.

 Before he became dean, Iverson was chairman of the Department of Chemistry, where he holds the Warren J. and Viola Mae Raymer Professorship.
 He has co-authored eight editions of an organic chemistry textbook used at universities around the country and abroad.
 He is well known across campus for teaching an immensely popular undergraduate organic chemistry course.

 Iverson has received numerous awards in recognition of his contributions in the classroom.
 In 2013, he was elected inaugural president of the UT System Academy of Distinguished Teachers established by the Board of Regents.
-Other honors include the Minnie Stevens Piper Professor Award (2013), the Margaret C. Berry Award for contributions to UT student life (2012), the UT Board of Regents Outstanding Teacher Award (2011), the Jean Holloway Teaching Award (2001), the UT Austin Academy of Distinguished Teachers (1999), and the Friars Centennial teaching award (1995).
+Other honors include the Minnie Stevens Piper Professor Award (2013), the Margaret C. Berry Award for contributions to UT student life (2012), the UT Board of Regents Outstanding Teacher Award (2011), the Jean Holloway Teaching Award (2001), election to the UT Austin Academy of Distinguished Teachers (1999), and the Friars Centennial teaching award (1995).